 A lawyer shall not make a false or misleading communication about the lawyer or the lawyer’s services.
 A communication is false or misleading if it contains a material misrepresentation of fact or law, or omits a fact necessary to make the statement considered as a whole not materially misleading.

 This Rule governs all communications about a lawyer’s services, including advertising permitted by Rule 7.2.
 Whatever means are used to make known a lawyer’s services, statements about them should be truthful.
-Statements that compare a lawyer's services with another lawyer's services and statements that create unjustified expectations about the results the lawyer can achieve would violate Rule 7.1 if they constitute "false or misleading" communications under the Rule.

 Truthful statements that are misleading are also prohibited by this Rule.
 A truthful statement is misleading if it omits a fact necessary to make the lawyer’s communication considered as a whole not materially misleading.
 A truthful statement is also misleading if there is a substantial likelihood that it will lead a reasonable person to formulate a specific conclusion about the lawyer or the lawyer’s services for which there is no reasonable factual foundation.